supergirlsutton/Technical-Question-B/README.md

 Use: https://tweepy.readthedocs.io/en/latest/getting_started.html as an API wrapper and to download some necessary dependancies (included in the requirements.txt file such as requests library for Python).

-Ensure to create a .env file to store your access keys.
+Ensure to create a .env file to store your access keys and store the .env file in .gitignore.